espocrm/documentation/docs/development/di.md

 }
 ```

+#### Non-service dependencies

-If there's no service in the system with the name that matches a parameter name, and a parameter's type hint is a class, then an instance will be created and passed as a dependency.
+If there's no service with the name that matches a parameter name, and a parameter's type hint is a class, then an instance will be created and passed as a dependency.
 A new instance will be created every time the dependency is requested.
 See below.

 ```php
 <?php